tweag/asterius/README.md

 We recommend using [VSCode Remote Containers](https://code.visualstudio.com/docs/remote/containers) to reproduce the very same dev environment used by our core team members.
-The initial container build will take some while, since it will build the whole project and run the boot process.
-After that, the workflow should be pretty smooth.
+See the [Hacking guide](https://asterius.netlify.com/hacking.html) in the documentation for details.

 ## Documentation